LEFapps/mani-pona/README.md

 When opening a new account a 'pk' entry is added to the dynamoDB.

-Ledgers and transactions look similar in the DB since a ledger is initialised with an initial (self-signing) transaction.
+Ledgers and transactions look similar in the DB since a ledger is initialized with an initial (self-signing) transaction.

 Each ledger/transaction creates a new DynamoDB entry (optionally) containing the following: